Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 ```

 We define a new state to capture the users email.
 And display a form where the user can fill out their email.

 Once they click the button, it invokes the `handleLogin` function.

 Which, in return, makes a request to Supabase auth sign-in method and passes the email they provided.

-On return, we show a simple alert, and the user should now receive an email in their mailbox.
+We show a simple alert, and the user should now receive an email in their mailbox.

-When they click this email, they will be logged in and get shown the profile text!
+When they click this email, they will be logged in and shown the profile text!

 ## Making the profile component